Voice-Preserving Surgery for Early Cancer

 Transoral Laser Microsurgery (TLM)

-Minimally invasive laser surgery performed through the mouth without external cuts.
+Minimally invasive laser surgery performed through the mouth without any external cuts.
+Considered the gold standard for early-stage vocal cord cancers, offering excellent cancer control and rapid recovery.

 02